LaurentInSeattle/PaletteDesigner/README.md

 # Work In Progress

 Now able to define all 'Classic' and 'Free Style' palettes.
-But still no way to export or save anything...
+Now able to export palettes in CSS, Avalonia aXaml and Microsoft Xaml.
 # Palette Designer

 (Will be) An Interactive tool to generate color palettes and themes, exporting design projects to